silx-kit/silx/doc/source/install.rst

 The rest of this document deals with specific technical details such as dependencies, building from sources, and alternative installation methods.
-If you managed to install silx with one of the 3 previous commands and everything is working, you can leave this page.
+If you managed to install silx with one of the 3 previous commands and everything is working, you can stop reading.

 Dependencies
 ============